memr5/Password-Generator/README.md

 # Password-Generator

-It can generate Strong and Random Passwords with the use of Algorithm.
+It can generate Strong and Random Passwords of any length.

-Which is set by @memr5
+You can check 💪Strength of Generated Password 🔒 here : http://www.passwordmeter.com/